yueweng/restaurant-reviews/README.md

 ### Questions I am looking into:
 Based on the data provided:
-* Which States have the most Reviews?
-How does the trend look for each state?
 * Which Restaurants have the most Reviews?
 Where are they based in?
 * Which State has an average rating of more than 4 Stars?
 * Which Categories have the most Reviews?
 Which Attributes have the most Reviews?